wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 - [Operator Upgrade](#upgrade)
 - [Operator Removal](#removal)

-## Beta Notice

-This project is in the beta phase and not ready for use on production environments.
-For use on production environments, refer to the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.

 ## Use Cases

-**Note:** the collector deployed by the Operator is still a full-feature Wavefront Collector.
-The list below documents how the Operator extends the collector with the goal of providing a better user experience.
-For example, Istio and MySQL metrics, Telegraf configuration, etc. are still supported.

 - Enhanced status reporting of the Kubernetes Integration to ensure that users can be proactive in ensuring their cluster and Kubernetes resources are reporting data.
 - Leveraging Kubernetes Operator features to provide a more declarative mechanism for how the wavefront collector and proxy should be deployed in a Kubernetes Environment.